itsmevizz/Booking_Appointment/README.md

-# 🚀 MERN Appointment Booking System
+# 🚀 Appointment Booking System

 This is a **MERN** (MongoDB, Express, React, Node.js) application for booking appointments.
 It includes a backend API with appointment scheduling functionality and a frontend widget that can be embedded on any website.